deepilla/petitions/README.md

 ### Functionality

-- Search for petitions
+- Petition search
 - Indicate closed/rejected status in the petition title
-- Indicate totals mismatch on the summary page
+- Indicate totals mismatches on the summary page
-- Indicate government response/parliament discussion on the details page
+- Indicate government/parliament response status on the details page
-- Browser history/titles (via History API and document.title)
+- Browser history and titles (see [Elm's Navigation package](http://package.elm-lang.org/packages/elm-lang/navigation/latest), [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API), document.title)
 - Transitions between screens
-- Show a "Try again" link when a petition fails to load
+- Provide a "Try again" link if a petition fails to load
 - Handle edge cases sensibly (e.g. no signatures, one signature, all signatures in one country)
 - Warn user if localStorage is unavailable
 - Add remove/clear links to petition lists